 - a series of simple mental status tests

-- a neurological exam performed in the physician’s office
+- a neurological exam in their office

-- blood tests to rule out infections
+- blood tests to help your doctor rule out infections

 - brain imaging tests to determine whether or not any other disorders may be causing the MCI or dementia

 No medications have been approved for use in the treatment of MCI, but some lifestyle changes may help slow or even reverse the progression of the disease.
 According to the Alzheimer’s Association, these changes include: